 - Strong and demonstrated research, technical, and analytic skills.

-- Excellent writing and public speaking skills, specifically the ability to convey technical issues to policymakers, advocates, media, and the public, including through the lens of equity and justice.
+- Strong and effective communication skills; specifically, the ability to convey technical issues to policymakers, advocates, media, and the public, including through the lens of equity and justice.

-Experience in state and/or federal energy regulatory agencies and regional power market design and governance processes, familiarity with regulatory processes and rulemakings, and facility with writing regulatory comments and testifying is preferred.
+Experience in state and/or federal energy regulatory agencies and regional power market design and governance processes, familiarity with regulatory processes and rulemakings, facility with writing regulatory comments and testifying is preferred.
 Strong skills in project management, public relations, and policy negotiation desired.

-UCS is an equal opportunity employer continually seeking to diversify its staff.
+UCS is an equal opportunity employer actively seeking to diversify its staff.
 In particular, we’re dedicated to broadening opportunities for individuals from demographic groups that are historically underrepresented in the sciences and in environmental advocacy.
 We’re also committed to building an inclusive workplace culture where talented people of widely diverse backgrounds can thrive.
-We’ve adopted this commitment because we believe the inclusion of culturally diverse perspectives will improve our work and produce better societal and environmental outcomes for all, including historically disenfranchised communities.
-We are actively seeking people who bring diverse backgrounds and perspectives to join us in this work.
+We believe the inclusion of culturally diverse perspectives will improve our work and produce better societal and environmental outcomes for all, including historically disenfranchised communities.

 This is a full-time remote-eligible position with a preference for proximity to the Midwest.
 It also has the option for the successful candidate to be based in UCS’s Cambridge, Chicago, or Washington, DC offices.
 Hybrid work with some time spent in one of UCS’s offices is also possible.
-For those who meet all position requirements, the salary is around $85,000.
+For those who meet all position requirements, the salary range is $90,601 to $101,930.
 UCS offers excellent benefits and a rewarding work environment.